John Rooney (footballer): Stockport County

 On 20 July 2020, Rooney signed for National League side Stockport County for an undisclosed fee.

-Barrow return
+Return to Barrow

-On 30 January 2022, Rooney returned to League Two side Barrow for an undisclosed fee on a two-and-a-half year deal.
+On 30 January 2022, Rooney returned to League Two side Barrow for an undisclosed fee on a two-and-a-half-year deal.

 Oldham Athletic

 On 27 September 2022, Rooney signed for National League club Oldham Athletic on a two-year deal with the option for a third following the mutual termination of his Barrow contract earlier that day.

+Macclesfield

+On 31 August 2023, Rooney had his contract terminated by mutual consent, allowing him to join Northern Premier League Premier Division club Macclesfield.
+He helped the Silkmen secure promotion to the National League North as Northern Premier League Champions in 2024–25 before announcing his retirement as a player.

+Coaching career

+After retirement from football, On 1 July 2025, Rooney was appointed first manager of Macclesfield, following the departure of Robbie Savage.

 Personal life

-He is the younger brother of D.C.
-United manager and former England captain Wayne Rooney.
+He is the younger brother of former Manchester United and England captain, and former Plymouth Argyle manager Wayne Rooney.

 His cousin, Tommy Rooney, also played for Macclesfield Town in the 2004–05 Football League Two.